vexide/v5wasm/README.md

 > Execute WebAssembly programs that rely on the VEX V5 SDK and jump table.

-If you'd like any help getting this working, don't hesitate to ask on the Vexide Discord server linked on [our website](https://pros.rs/)!
+If you'd like any help getting this working, don't hesitate to ask on the Vexide Discord server linked on [our website](https://vexide.dev/)!

 ## Building

+Prerequisites:

+- A recent version of Rust
-You will need Cmake installed so that Cargo can build SDL2.
+- CMake, so that Cargo can build SDL2

 Apart from that, you should be able to run `cargo install --git "https://github.com/vexide/vex-sdk-sim.git"` to install the simulator.